Saiful234/Day-54-62-Flask-Web-Development/README.md

 4. The generated paths are always absolute, avoiding unexpected behavior of relative paths in browsers.

 5. If your application is placed outside the URL root, for example, in /myapplication instead of /, url_for() properly handles that for you.

+### HTTP Methods
+Web applications use different HTTP methods when accessing URLs.
+You should familiarize yourself with the HTTP methods as you work with Flask.
+By default, a route only answers to GET requests.
+You can use the methods argument of the route() decorator to handle different HTTP methods.

+from flask import request

+@app.route('/login', methods=['GET', 'POST'])
+def login():
+    if request.method == 'POST':
+        return do_the_login()
+    else:
+        return show_the_login_form()